£/$/€150 off your first WeRoad with code WEROADER150 (Weekends excluded)

 Learn more about accommodation, transport, and other useful travel information.

-• During the trek, we'll stay in guesthouses with multiple rooms.
+• During the trek, we'll stay in guesthouses with shared rooms.
 Hot water and private bathrooms are not guaranteed.

 • The private room option is not available for this trip.